ufo-kit/concert/docs/user/topics/experiments.rst

 Synchrotron and X-Ray tube experiments
 --------------------------------------

-In :py:mod:`concert.experiments.synchrotron` and
-:py:mod:`concert.experiments.xraytube` implementations of Radiography, SteppedTomography, ContinuousTomography and SteppedSpiralTomography, ContinuousSpiralTomography and GratingInterferometryStepping are implemented for the two different source types.
+In :py:mod:`concert.experiments.synchrotron` and :py:mod:`concert.experiments.xraytube` experiment classes for Radiography, SteppedTomography, ContinuousTomography and SteppedSpiralTomography, ContinuousSpiralTomography and GratingInterferometryStepping are implemented for the two different source types as local and remote experiments.

 For detailed information how they are implemented, you can have a look at the base classes :class:`~concert.experiments.imaging.Radiography`,